repositive/ui-library/README.md

 A set of ember components to allow frontend applications to be composed quickly and consistently.
 Developed by [Repositive.io](https://repositive.io).

+## Publishing a new version

+* Make your changes and commit them
+* Run `npm version <new versino>` to bump the version number in `package.json` and create a new Git tag.
+This will be published automatically by CI.

 ## Prerequisites

 This library requires the Repositive CSS library,  [Liz-Skin](https://github.com/repositive/liz-skin).
 Please ensure you have this setup before continuing.